 The ECOSUSI large travel weekender duffle bag has an adjustable padded shoulder strap to wear it as a satchel or cross body.
 Trolley handles allow you to slide it over the handle of your suitcase.
 It is water resistant and fabric lined, with a special pad to protect your electronic screens.
 At $39.99, it’s a cheaper alternative to the Longchamp.

 Find out why the ECOSUSI duffle bag is one of the most popular under-the-seat trolley bags!

 What is your favorite use for a bag like Longchamp?
 Share in the comments!

 For more Ideas on travel handbags, please read:

 - How to Choose a Travel Purse

-- CROSS BODY PURSES: The Best Travel Shoulder Bags for Women
+- Why Cross Body Purses are the Best Travel Shoulder Bags for Women

 - How to Keep Your Passport Safe While Traveling